randa-mu/blocklock-solidity/README.md

      Generate the encrypted data (`TypesLib.Ciphertext`) with the dcipher threshold network public key for the decryption at the desired block height, using our [blocklock.js](https://github.com/randa-mu/blocklock-js) library.

     This TypeScript library supports the following Solidity types: `uint256`, `int256`, `address`, `string`, `bool`, `bytes32`, `bytes`, `uint256[]`, `address[]`, and `struct`.
-2. **Blocklock Request**
+2. **Timelock Request**

-    Interact with the on-chain contract at `blocklock.requestBlocklock()` to create a blocklock request.
+    Interact with the on-chain contract at `blocklock.requestBlocklock()` to create a timelock request.
 Submit the encrypted data and specify the chain height for decryption.
 After your request is stored, a `requestId` is generated for tracking.
 3. **Decryption**

     Once the specified block number is reached, a callback function (`receiveBlocklock（）`) will be triggered to deliver the decryption key, allowing the unlocking of encrypted data.